This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed and mattress in 2022.

 15. Choosing a bed base

-As we touched on earlier, buying a new bed (base) is an important part of the bed shopping process.
 Your bed base can certainly influence how your mattress feels and performs over time.
 Below are the main types of bed bases:

-- Solid Bed Frame
+- Bed frame

-- Ensemble Base
+- Ensemble base

-- Adjustable Base
+- Adjustable bed base

-Sleep Republic Pro Base (Solid Bed Frame)
+Sleep Republic Pro Base (Standard Bed Base)

 The type of bed base that you choose will depend on your budget, preference for style and decor, and desire for storage space.
 Many mattress warranties also require certain bed bases or certain bed base specifications (e.g. distance between slats).

-16. Pillows and Sleep Accessories
+16. Sleep accessories

 Along with a mattress and bed base, there are numerous other bedding products that you may need to buy when upgrading your bed.
 These include: